What is a DMV Surety Bond / Motor Vehicle Dealer Bond Insurance?

-A Motor Vehicle Dealer Bond is a dealership and insurance company contract.
+A Motor Vehicle Dealer Bond is a dealer bond insurance company contract.
 It guarantees financial security if any violations or fraudulent activity occurs.
-This bond guarantees dealers will follow all state regulations, pay taxes, and do business ethically.
+This bond guarantees current dealers will follow all state regulations, pay taxes, and do business ethically.

-To get the bond, dealers must go through a credit check and apply with the necessary documents.
+To get the bond, dealer applicants must go through a credit check and apply with the necessary documents.
 After approval, they must pay an annual premium based on their credit review.
 Customers are further protected if a mishap happens with the bond.

 Also, requirements for the bond vary by state.
 So, auto dealers should research their own state’s specifics.